johnlaudun/jln/_posts/2024-02-03-worldbuilder.md

 ---
 layout: post
 title: Raising a World Builder
 date: 2024-02-04
 tags: pedagogy
 ​---
----

-*A recent comment I made on the current state of education in the humanities on LinkedIn drew a fair amount of attention.
-I’m not linking to that comment here as it was of a moment, but I do want to take some time to try to think with the Medium community, and interested others, some of the dimensions of “what education might mean.”
-For all that is wrong with education, there’s plenty right.
-I am searching for what I can contribute.*
+A recent comment I made on the current state of education in the humanities on LinkedIn drew a fair amount of attention.
+I’m not linking to that comment here as it was of a moment, but there are some things I have observed based both on being a parent of a particular kind of thinker as well as [documenting similar kinds of thinkers out in the world](https://www.amazon.com/Amazing-Crawfish-Folklore-Studies-Multicultural/dp/1496804201/).
+I call them *world builders* here, but they might also be called *immersive thinkers*.

-I think there are more people who can see patterns but can’t work out the steps to articulating those patterns than many educational systems currently afford.
-What can we do to make that better?
-Those patterns could save a life, make roads safer, produce new kinds of entertainment, new kinds of economic activities.
-Save the Pattern Makers!

 ## Origins